MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/howto/server/dotnet-core.md

     }
     ```

-You can also set the container, partition key, and other Azure Cosmos DB settings in the `OnModelCreating(ModelBuilder)` method.

 Azure Cosmos DB is supported in the `Microsoft.AspNetCore.Datasync.EFCore` NuGet package since v5.0.11.
 There's [a sample showing how to implement Azure Cosmos DB][cosmos-sample] available in the GitHub repository.
+More information can be found in the [EF Core Azure Cosmos DB Provider](/ef/core/providers/cosmos) documentation.

 ### PostgreSQL